The car hits the lot at 8:45 AM on a Friday morning. By 3:15 PM, your dealership has processed five transactions.

-In today's motor dealership environment, compliance management isn't just broken—it's fundamentally misaligned with how dealerships actually operate.
-Let's explore why.
+In today's motor dealership environment, compliance management isn't just broken, it's fundamentally misaligned with how dealerships actually operate.

 The Three Pillars of Broken Compliance